Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-Day 14 Takayama - Train to Kyoto
+Day 14 Takayama - Nagoya - Train to Kyoto

 Kyoto vibrates with creative energy.
 For 1,000 years, skilled craftsmen, wise masters, and the nation's most promising fine artists have been lured here.
 The deep impress of culture and the refinement is indelible; it's in the soul of the city.
 A long line of Japanese emperors was enthroned here, and the city retains this regal bearing through myriad festivals and commemorative customs preserved from feudal times.
 In diminutive home workshops along cobblestone alleyways no wider than a footpath, lacquerware, cloisonne, damascene, kimono fabrics, pottery, porcelain, fans, dolls, embroideries, and bamboo ware are still expertly turned out by hand.
 Kyoto attracts a sophisticated crowd to its vibrant Noh and Kabuki theatres, while the last geisha finishing schools are found in the lantern-lit side streets of the Pontocho and Gion sections of the city.